PaulHenstridge/Quincy_API/readme.md

 ## Overview

 Quincy API is a Flask-based web application that provides a suite of endpoints for querying a MongoDB database containing curated content from the FreeCodeCamp community, delivered since 2017 by emails from it's founder, Quincy Larson.
+As well as allowing for searches of the description contents, the application scrapes each article and uses AI to produce content tags for advanced searching.
+It also offers filtering based on date and content duration.
-This API allows uses AI to scrape and tag article content for advanced searching and filtering options based on description, tags, date, and length of content.
-The application also features a simple front-end built with HTML, CSS, and JavaScript for easy testing and demonstration of the API's capabilities.
+The application features a simple front-end built with HTML, CSS, and JavaScript for easy testing and demonstration of the API's capabilities.

 ## Features